Guides & Tutorials (beta)

 All other traits are specific to each particular gauge implementation that are described below.

-The Circular Meter gauge is designed to show round or arc scales with pointers, and provides the following features:
+The Scale Meter gauge is designed to show round or arc scales with pointers, and provides the following features:

 1. There can be up to 5 scales